Help123 Cyber Wellness Community Support Platform

 Providing referral to intervention

-Facilitating better coordination among social service organisations
+Facilitating better coordination among social service agencies

 - Counsellors manning Help123 will refer those who require further help to community support services for follow-up intervention, such as counselling and therapeutic support.

 - As a one-stop platform, Help123 is expected to be the first stop for users seeking help on cyber issues such as cyber bullying and addiction.
 If there are other concerns, users will also be referred to relevant help resources and support networks in the community.
-Such referrals will also allow social service organisations to focus their resources and effort more towards actual intervention and direct practice, rather than outreach activities.
+Such referrals will also allow social service agencies to focus their resources and effort more towards actual intervention and direct practice, rather than outreach activities.

 What are the operating hours of Help123?